Volunteer at multiple projects in Siem Reap, Cambodia at the Cambodia Combination Placements

 You will have the opportunity to learn about a different culture and visit the incredible temples of Angkor Wat.
 Join us at our most popular community volunteer programme in Siem Reap!

 The Project: If you would like to volunteer with more than one project and experience even more of Cambodia’s fascinating culture, then choosing the Cambodian Combination offers you exactly that.
 You can combine placements at any two or more of our projects in Siem Reap and spread the love a little bit further.
-You can combine placements at the Cambodia Community Project, Women's Empowerment Project, Clean Water Project or Food & Farming Project.
+You can combine placements at the Cambodia Community Project, Sports Project, Clean Water Project or Food & Farming Project.
 Volunteer in Siem Reap with Globalteer and support multiple amazing projects!

 Project Location: In and around the charming town of Siem Reap in Northern Cambodia, home to the incomparable UNESCO world heritage-listed Angkor Wat temple complex.
 There is an international airport with good connections to the capital Phnom Penh and further afield throughout Asia.
 Siem Reap has good range of facilities for visitors including a variety of shops, excellent restaurants, lively and traditional bars and plenty of unique sightseeing opportunities.
 There are also good medical facilities in the town should you need them.